-Offered by the Missouri Botanical Garden and the Midwest Renewable Energy Association, property owners throughout the City and County of St. Louis, Clayton, Maplewood, Richmond Heights, and University City may participate in this pilot program to help pool their buying power to secure significant discounts that make installing solar more affordable.
+Grow Solar St. Louis is a public education and group purchasing program for residential and commercial solar.
+Offered by the Missouri Botanical Garden, Washington University in St. Louis, and the Midwest Renewable Energy Association, property owners throughout the City of St. Louis, St. Louis County, and St. Charles County may participate in this program to help pool their buying power to secure significant discounts that make installing solar more affordable.

-Start by attending a Solar Power Hour.
-Our free information session teaches you the basics of solar, its financial implications for your property, and how the Grow Solar St. Louis program works.
+Start by attending a virtual Solar Power Hour.
+Our free virtual information session teaches you the basics of solar, its financial implications for your property, and how the Grow Solar St. Louis program works.

 Interested in becoming a co-host?
 Email for more information